edmundhung/conform/examples/basics/README.md

 }
 ```

+## Enhancing with conform

 By utilising the [required](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/required) attribute, our form now stop users from submitting until they provide a valid email address with the password.
 We are also capturing the form value using the [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) API.
-However, the [error bubble](https://codesandbox.io/s/cocky-fermi-zwjort?file=/src/App.js) is not ideal, especially, when we find out it is not customizable.

-## Enhancement

-To enhance this, let's introduce the `useForm` and `useFieldset` hook to populate these error messages next to the input fields manually.
+However, there are still things that can be improved:

+### Capturing errors

+With the help of native form validation, users will see [error bubbles](https://codesandbox.io/s/cocky-fermi-zwjort?file=/src/App.js) popping up if they try to submit a form with invalid fields.
+These bubbles, unfortunately, are not customizable.

+What if we can capture the error messages and decide where to put them ourselves?
+Let's introduce **conform**:

 ```tsx
 import { useForm, useFieldset } from '@conform-to/react';